-Unfortunately, it can take a long time for the medication to work.
-It requires patience to wait for the effect of the treatment, but it is important to try one drug thoroughly before possibly switching to a different one.
+Unfortunately, it may take a long time for the medication to work.
+It takes patience to wait for the treatment to have an effect.
+However, it is important to test one medicinal product thoroughly before possibly switching to another.
 It is also important to take a sufficiently high dose.

-Medication rarely results in the OCD symptoms disappearing altogether, but many report that their compulsive thoughts become less intrusive, and the urge to engage in the compulsive behaviour is reduced.
+The medication rarely results in the OCD symptoms disappearing completely.
+However, many describe that their compulsive thoughts become less intrusive and that their urge towards compulsive behaviour diminishes.

-Some, but by no means all, experience side-effects from the medicine.
-Many side-effects disappear after a few weeks of treatment, and the remaining side-effects are usually mild.
+Some, but by no means all, experience side effects from the medication.
+Many side effects disappear after a few weeks of treatment, and the remaining side effects are most often mild.

-If the medication is effective, it is advisable to continue with it for at least six to twelve months after there has been an improvement, after which the medication can be gradually tapered off under the supervision of the doctor.
-It is important to taper off the medication under the supervision of a doctor and over a period in which the person is doing well and is not exposed to external stresses.
+It is important to taper off the medication by agreement with a doctor and over a period in which the OCD sufferer is doing well and is not exposed to external strains and stresses.

-Some people experience a relapse when tapering off the medication, and at that point it can be an advantage to be familiar with the cognitive behavioural therapy methods and tools so that these can be used if there are signs of a relapse.
-Some people may need life-long medication.
+Some experience recurrence in connection with tapering off the medication.
+It may then be an advantage to know the cognitive behavioural therapy methods and tools.
+They can then be used if there are signs of recurrence.
+Some people with OCD may need life-long medication.

 What can you do yourself if you are suffering from OCD?

 - Realise that you are not alone.
-Approximately one person in 50 suffers from OCD worldwide.
-You can meet other people who have OCD through the Danish OCD Association, for example.
+Approximately 1 in 50 persons suffers from OCD worldwide.
+You can meet other people who have OCD through, for example, the Danish OCD Association.

 - You are not going mad, and there is nothing shameful about having OCD.
-Unfortunately, many people are embarrassed about their symptoms and try to conceal them from those around them; that is a pity, because OCD is treatable.
+Unfortunately, many people are embarrassed about their symptoms and try to conceal them from those around them, which is a pity, because OCD is a treatable disorder.

-- Learn to recognise your illness.
+- Learn about your disorder.
 Many have a false impression of the causes and maintenance mechanisms of the disorder.
-This can lead to attempts to combat the compulsive symptoms instead serving only to aggravate them.
+This can lead to attempts to combat the obsessive-compulsive symptoms instead serving only to aggravate them.

 - Seek treatment.
 There are effective forms of treatment available today, so do not live with untreated OCD.
 Remember: you will never be forced to start taking medication or to undergo exposure and response prevention.
-Before ruling anything out, make sure you have been given sufficient information about both medication and therapy so you can make an informed choice.
+Before deciding against a treatment option, make sure you have been given sufficient information about both medication and therapy so that you can make an informed choice.

 - Be open and honest with your therapist.
-It is important that you speak completely frankly and openly about your symptoms to your GP/psychologist in order to secure the best treatment.
+It is important that you talk about your symptoms with your doctor/psychologist to ensure the best treatment.

-- It can be useful for relatives to learn about OCD because this helps explode any myths and avoid a feeling of guilt, self-reproach, and reproach from the OCD sufferer.
-It is important to remember that compulsive symptoms have nothing to do with a lack of willpower.
-It can be a great relief to think of OCD as an uninvited guest that no one, not even the OCD sufferer, has invited in.
+- It can be useful for relatives to learn about OCD because this helps dispel any myths and avoid a feeling of guilt, self-reproach and reproach from the OCD sufferer.
+It is important to remember that obsessive-compulsive symptoms have nothing to do with a lack of willpower.
+It can be a great relief to think of OCD as an uninvited guest who no one, not even the OCD sufferer, has invited in.

-- It is important for you, as a relative, not to become involved in the OCD sufferer’s compulsive thoughts and compulsive actions and not to adapt your own behaviour to the disorder.
-Accommodating behaviour by relatives, like the OCD sufferer’s own compulsive actions, helps to maintain and reinforce the disorder.
-Instead, try to focus on normal things in the time you spend with the OCD sufferer in order to reduce the impact of the compulsive symptoms.
+- It is important for you, as a relative, not to become involved in the OCD sufferer’s compulsive thoughts and actions and not to adapt your own behaviour to the disorder.
+Like the OCD sufferer’s own compulsive actions, accommodating behaviour by relatives helps maintain and aggravate the disorder.
+Instead, try to focus on normal things in the time you spend with the OCD sufferer in order to reduce the impact of the obsessive-compulsive symptoms.

-- As a relative, you can support the OCD sufferer by encouraging him/her to seek treatment.
-Some OCD sufferers do not want to recognise that they have a problem or refuse to get treatment.
-In that case, you have to accept that that is their own choice, and that you yourself must try to lead as normal a life as possible.
-You cannot force someone to go for treatment, but as a relative, you can stop your own accommodating behaviour so that you are not unwittingly a part of the maintenance mechanisms of the disorder.
+- As a relative, you can support the OCD sufferer by encouraging him or her to seek treatment.
+Some OCD sufferers refuse to recognise that they have a problem or to get treatment.
+In that case, you have to accept that this is their own choice, and that you yourself must try to lead as normal a life as possible.
+You cannot force someone to undergo treatment, but, as a relative, you can stop your own accommodating behaviour so that you are not unwittingly part of the maintenance mechanisms of the disorder.

-- If the OCD sufferer has children who are affected in one way or another by the parent’s OCD, give the child as much help as possible so that he/she is affected as little as possible.
-Perhaps involve a professional such as a doctor or psychologist who might be able to support the child.
+- If the OCD sufferer has children who are affected in one way or another by their parent’s OCD, you should give the child as much help as possible so that he or she is affected as little as possible.
+Perhaps involve a professional such as a doctor or psychologist who may be able to support the child.